carbonWinter/the-big-guns/index.md

     button:
       text: Learn More
       url: ''
+  - heading: Robert T. Hernandez
+    copy: Rob is a born and raised Las Vegas native.
+He attended the University of Nevada, Reno, where he graduated cum laude with a Bachelor’s Degree in Criminal Justice.
+He then attended the William S. Boyd School of Law at the University of Nevada, Las Vegas.
+Following law school, Rob immediately took the Nevada Bar Exam and passed on his first attempt.
+Rob has been a licensed attorney since October 2015 and has practiced in various legal fields, including personal injury, contract disputes, construction defect, family law, and criminal law.
+    overlay:
+      opacity: 0.5
+      color: ''
+    image: "/uploads/DSC_0421.jpg"
+    button:
+      text: ''
+      url: ''
   - heading: Sean Forbush
     copy: Sean has experience in family law, trust law, workers compensation, and other areas of law which help him incorporate all issues into the personal injury